ygsriram/jstart/README.md

 ### Challenge page:

-In this page the student will be given a modularized problem chosen along with the general set of guidelines and policies followed by companies that hosted the challenge.
+On this page, the student will be given a modularized problem chosen along with the general set of guidelines and policies followed by companies that hosted the challenge.
 The challenge will come with a requirement document that will guide the students further to solve the problem efficiently and improve their skills.
 This page will also provide suitable buddies for each user based on the kind of problem they are solving and, on the predictions, provided by a behavioral Machine learning model trained using the answers provided at the profile building stage.
 The users can contribute individually or chose to work along with buddies based on the difficulty level of the project.

-For every submission we will commit the code for review, and this will be tested based on the test suit provided along with the requirement documentation.
+For every submission, we will commit the code for review, and this will be tested based on the test suit provided along with the requirement documentation.
 The testing will be done using continuous integration systems like DevOps.

 ![](./media/image4.png)